Selling is a lot about psychology.

 But how can we appeal to this selfish part?

-Having a personal talk with your potential customer, making the reader the protagonist of all your sales copy, each and every one of your texts has to talk about him or her and not about you.
+Having a personal talk with your prospect, making the reader the protagonist of all your sales copy, each and every one of your texts has to talk about him or her and not about you.

 Let’s look at this concept with an example.